pirafrank/fpiracom/_posts/2019-06-03-wwdc19-keynote-announcements.md

 tags: ["Apple", "iOS", "macOS", "hardware"]
 ---

-*Updated: added information about features and changes announced today during the State of the Union keynote.*
+*Update 1: added information about features and changes announced today during the State of the Union keynote.*

+*Update 2: added links to previews on Apple's website.*

 A (very long) list of today's announcements.
 The source is mainly the today keynote, otherwise sources are linked.